All that is of the world:

 "The justice of state constitutions is to be decided not on the basis of Christianity, not from the nature of Christian society but from the nature of human society."
 "The state arises out of the exigencies of man's nature."
 "Laws must not fetter human life; but yield to it; they must change as the needs and capacities of the people change."
 "To enjoy the present reconciles us to the actual . . ."
-(Karl Marx, Critique of Hegel's 'Philosophy of Right') Hegel called it "lawfulness without law."
-In other words the "-ness" of "lawfulness" meaning "quality" of the flesh, i.e. the "law is of the flesh" only, i.e. the "law of sin" only, i.e. void any law which would restrain it (condemning man of sin), liberates children from their Father's authority, i.e. 'liberates' man, i.e. his "lusting" after dopamine 'emancipation,' from Godly restraint.
-Therefore Hegel's' "purposiveness without purpose" means man's "purpose" in life is the 'liberating,' i.e. augmentation of the flesh over and against the spirit, i.e. negating anything, especially God, who would restrain it.
-By removing the preaching and teaching of righteousness, i.e. "Thou shalt" and "Thou shalt not" and "Do this and not that," "Because I said so," i.e. "Because God said so," i.e. "It is written ...", from society—through the treating of all belief as an opinion, i.e. negating belief by making it subject to the flesh (subject to man's 'reasoning' through his "feelings," i.e. why they ask you if you "feel" better after you have preached the truth to them, i.e. its the only way they can "think," their brain having been washed of right and wrong as a way of thinking).
+(Karl Marx, Critique of Hegel's 'Philosophy of Right') Immanuel Kant called it "lawfulness without law."
+(Immanuel Kant, Critique of Justice) In other words the "-ness" of "lawfulness" meaning "quality" of the flesh, i.e. the "law is of the flesh" only, i.e. the "law of sin" only, i.e. void any law which would restrain it (condemning man of sin), liberates children from their Father's authority, i.e. 'liberates' man, i.e. his "lusting" after dopamine 'emancipation,' from Godly restraint.
+Therefore Kant's "purposiveness without purpose" means man's "purpose" in life is the 'liberating,' i.e. augmentation of the flesh over and against the spirit, i.e. negating anything, especially God, who would restrain it.
+By removing the preaching and teaching of righteousness, i.e. "Thou shalt" and "Thou shalt not" and "Do this and not that," "Because I said so," i.e. "Because God said so," i.e. "It is written ...", from society—through the treating of belief as an opinion, i.e. negating belief by making it subject to the flesh (subject to man's 'reasoning' through his "feelings," i.e. why they ask you if you "feel" better after you have preached the truth to them, i.e. its the only way they can "think," their brain having been washed of right and wrong as a way of thinking).

 "Our liberation from the present Christian state of the world and the liberation of the world from it are ultimately our sole occupation.
 We want to sweep away everything that claims to be supernatural and superhuman.
 For that reason we have once and for all declared war on religion.
 Our Christian opponents are guilty of immorality when they make the world and man dependent on the grace of a God.
 We lay claim to the meaning of history; but we see in history not the revelation of "God" but of man and only of man.
 The "more divine", in other words, the more inhuman, something is, the less we shall be able to admire it.
 The more "godly" they are, the more inhuman, the more bestial."
 (Frederick Engels, The Condition of England A review of Past and Present, by Thomas Carlyle, London, 1843 Deutsch-Französische Jahrbücher, 1844)